-Catching Sight Of A Rare Butterfly In A Surprise Refuge
+Catching Sight Of A Rare Butterfly In A Surprising Refuge

 As the tour group of some 200 strolls around it doesn't take long to spot a butterfly flapping by.
 A line of people quickly grab cameras and snap away.

 This is Michael Bean's second time on the tour.
-He drove up from Washington D.C. for the day, just to see the regals.
+He drove up from Washington for the day, just to see the regals.

-"It's heart-warming to see as many people as there are here today," says Bean.
+"It's heartwarming to see as many people as there are here today," Bean says.
 "That's quite remarkable to see a rare insect."

 About 100 miles from the base, in Philadelphia, the Academy of Natural Sciences of Drexel University houses one of the oldest insect collections in North America.
 It includes many specimens and notes from the prominent 19th century naturalist Titian Peale, who was able to find the regal fritillary in the city.

-The butterfly's decline in recent decades fits into a broader pattern of biodiversity loss, driven by factors like habitat destruction, invasive species, and climate change.
+The butterfly's decline in recent decades fits into a broader pattern of biodiversity loss, driven by factors such as habitat destruction, invasive species and climate change.
 A stark United Nations report earlier this year found that about a million animal and plant species are threatened with extinction.

-The Academy's Entomology Curator Jon Gelhaus says that pollinators like bees and butterflies are especially important to humans, because they play a critical role in food production.
+The Academy's entomology curator, Jon Gelhaus, says that pollinators like bees and butterflies are especially important to humans because they play a critical role in food production.

 "We're not just protecting nature for some kind of ideal intrinsic value," he says.
 "These things actually do things for us."